veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 ```

 In this chapter we will study the wave model of light.
 It will be shown that the extent to which light can show interference depends on a property called coherence.
-In the largest part of the discussion we will assume that all light has the same polarisation, so that we can treat the fields as scalar.
-In the last section we will look at how polarisation affects interference, as described by the Fresnel-Arago laws.
+In the largest part of the discussion we will assume that all light has the same polarization, so that we can treat the fields as scalar.
+In the last section we will look at how polarization affects interference, as described by the Fresnel-Arago laws.

 It is important to note that the concepts of interference and coherence are not just restricted to optics.
 Since quantum mechanics dictates that particles have a wave-like nature, interference and coherence also play a role in e.g. solid state physics and quantum information.